Skip to content

 This page covers two operative regimes of the EU AI Act that are routinely conflated with the 'pyramid' framing but that the Regulation treats separately and that apply independently of high-risk classification:

 • Article 5 — prohibited practices.
 Eight categorical bans.
-No compliance route — the duty is don't deploy.
+No compliance route — you must not place on the market, put into service, or use the prohibited practice (subject to the express Article 5 carve-outs).

 • Article 50 — transparency obligations.
 Four duties applied to specific deployments (chatbots, synthetic-content generation, emotion recognition or biometric categorisation, deepfakes).
 These apply whether or not the system is high-risk.